pauldruce/RanNCGinCplusplus/README.md

+THIS PROJECT IS NOW ABANDONED.
+WHEN CREATING THIS PROJECT I WASN'T AWARE OF: https://github.com/darcangelomauro/RFL ALL MY EFFORTS WITH BE MADE TO THAT PROJECT.
+TO SEE MY EDITS SEE: https://github.com/pauldruce/RFL

 # Random NCG in C++
 The overall aim of this project is to create a easily modifiable library for using Markov Chain Monte Carlo simulations to investigate Finite spectral triples, known as Fuzzy Spaces.